Well posedness of linear parabolic partial differential equations posed on a star-shaped network with local time Kirchhoff's boundary condition at the vertex: Introduction

 There have been several works on linear and quasilinear parabolic non degenerate equations of the form \eqref{eq : pde with l} - but without involving any dependence with respect to some 'external variable' - that present a classical formulation of the boundary Kirchhoff's condition:

-For linear equations, up to our knowledge, one of the most relevant work is the one by Von Below in references \cite{Von Below, Below 3, Below 4}.
+For linear equations, up to our knowledge, one of the most relevant work is the one which was carried out by Von Below in references \cite{Von Below, Below 3, Below 4}.
 Essentially, it is shown in \cite{Von Below} that - under natural smoothness and strong compatibility conditions - linear boundary value problems defined on a star-shape network that involve a linear boundary Kirchhoff's condition at the junction point are well-posed.
 The proof relies on a particular linear transformation that {\it mutis mutandis} permits to retrieve the classical framework of parabolic systems.
 Note that this approach increases the dimension of the original problem and cannot be adapted directly to the framework of this contribution -- at least to the best of our abilities.
-We revisit the result of \cite{Von Below} in Section \ref{sec : Von Below revisited} by presenting another path for the construction of solutions: namely, we follow the main ideas presented by the second author in \cite{Ohavi PDE} (in a Quasi-linear parabolic framework) and proceed to proof of the convergence of elliptic schemes as was successively performed in \cite{Ohavi PDE} for the existence of classical solutions in suitable H\"{o}lder spaces for non degenerate quasi-linear parabolic systems.
+We revisit the result of \cite{Von Below} in Section \ref{sec : Von Below revisited} by presenting another path for the construction of solutions: namely, we follow the main ideas presented by the second author in \cite{Ohavi PDE} (in a Quasi-linear parabolic framework) and proceed to the proof of the convergence of the corresponding elliptic schemes, with the same method used successively in \cite{Ohavi PDE} for the existence of classical solutions in suitable H\"{o}lder spaces for non degenerate quasi-linear parabolic systems.

-Let us recall that in \cite{Below 3}, the strong maximum principle for semi linear parabolic operators with Kirchhoff's condition was proved, while in \cite{Below 4} the author studied the classical global solvability for a class of semilinear parabolic equations on ramified networks, where a time-dynamical condition is prescribed at each node of the underlying network.
-Compared to the results stated in \cite{Von Below} (when no dependency on the 'external variable' $l$ is involved), our methodology permits to re-state the well-posedness of the problem in the fully linear case with a weakening on the necessary compatibility conditions for the data at the boundary and also on the required regularity of the coefficients at the junction point $\{0\}$.
-We will investigate also useful bounds for the derivatives of the solution - especially the key term $|\partial_tu(t,0)|$ - these bounds play a crucial role in the construction of the solution to the system \eqref{eq : pde with l}.
+In \cite{Below 3} the strong maximum principle for semi linear parabolic operators with Kirchhoff's condition was proved, while in \cite{Below 4} the author studied the classical global solvability for a class of semilinear parabolic equations on ramified networks, where a time-dynamical condition is prescribed at each node of the underlying network.
+Compared to the results stated in \cite{Von Below} (when no dependency on the 'external variable' $l$ is involved), our methodology permits to re-state the well-posedness of the problem in the fully linear case with a weakening on the necessary compatibility conditions for the data at the boundary and also a weakening on the required regularity of the coefficients at the junction point $\{0\}$.
+We investigate also refined bounds for the derivatives of the solution - especially the key time derivative term $|\partial_tu(t,0)|$ - that play a crucial role in the construction of the solution to the system \eqref{eq : pde with l}.